The Engineer's Account - "How to Solve a Problem by Burying It"

 - Tank tare weight = 15,400 pounds;

 - One gallon of water = 8.34 pounds;

 - 35,000 gallons of water = 291,900 pounds;

 - 15,400 pounds (tare) + 291,900 pounds (water) = 307,300 pounds;

 - 2000 pounds = 1 ton;

 One of the last things to do, as Figure 15

 illustrates, is to backfill the area around the tank.
 Clean select fill is imported in from off-site and filled in layered lifts of 12”depth or so.
 Each “lift” is tamped and packed into the ground and around the tank in this fashion.
 You can see on the top of the fill the tracks of the vibratory machine as it tamped the fill in-place.
 This baby is going no-where!

 So as you see, the watertank is but one item of hundreds if not thousands of items required to be monitored and accounted for all through the planning, design, approval, and construction phases on any development project.

-Here at REDCOM, we are a design-build construction company with experience in the development of many commercial sites, not only in New Jersey but in New York, Connecticut, and other states as well.
+Here at REDCOM, we are a design-build construction company with experience in the development of many commercial sites, not only in New Jersey but in Connecticut, and other states as well.
 We are used to handling these tasks efficiently and with professionalism and love when an interesting challenge comes along!